natstpt/Makrukthai-WebAppLite/README.md

 ## Acknowledgments
 1. Chessboard.js for the chessboard UI
 2. Chess.js for the chess engine
-3. Thchess.js for modify Chess.js rule to Makrukthai by auycro https://github.com/auycro/thchess_server
+3. Thchess.js for the makrukthai engine rule modify from Chess.js by auycro https://github.com/auycro/thchess_server
 4. Socket.IO for real-time communication